Symptoms

 Management

-Management for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) aims to help relieve your symptoms.
+Treatments for myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS) aim to help relieve your symptoms.

-There's no single way of managing ME/CFS that works for everyone, but there are a number of management options.
+There's no single way of managing ME/CFS that works for everyone, but there are a number of treatment options.

 They should work with you to develop a treatment plan that suits you and takes into account your circumstances and preferences.

-You may need advice about making lifestyle changes, specialist managements, or a combination of both.
+You may need advice about making lifestyle changes, specialist treatments, or a combination of both.

 If your symptoms are severe, your doctor should ask a specialist for advice.